18 QUEBECK (1759) BATTERY

 4 to BELFAST, 3 to LONDONDERRY, 2 to SOUTH ARMAGH.
 1 to BALLYKINLER

-and the most recent one to the MAZE PRISON.
+and one at the MAZE PRISON.

-Neverthless, the tour that brings pain to the current serving members of the
+Nevertheless, the tour that brings pain to the current serving members of the

 battery to this day,